jacktrolley/Travelling-Salesman-Problem-Solution-Code/README.md

 # Travelling-Salesman-Problem-Solution-Code
-This code is used to find the 'polynomial time' solution to the Travelling Salesman Problem
+This code is used to find the 'polynomial time' solution to the Travelling Salesman Problem for 'Complete' graphs.

+Please Note : If for an example graph, if there is no edge between two vertices, then assign a weight to the imaginary edge connecting the two vertices.
+The weight can be equal to the sum of the weights of all the real edges present in the example  graph.
+This imaginary edge with a weight is necessary because of the condition that this program works on 'Complete' graphs only.
+A 'Complete' graph is the exactly the same mathematical object used in Graph Theory.
+Also please note that no edge in the example graph should have a weight of 0.

 IMPORTANT DETAILS ABOUT PROGRAM